 features orange, lavender and rosemary essential oils to leave hair soft, silky and easy to detangle as it supplies the scalp with the energy it needs to produce strong hair—and massaging it in while washing helps increase microcirculation so hair follicles can perform their job.

-Stress: Being overstressed can make mood swings, anxiety and depression worse, but meditation, yoga, breathing exercises and other stress-mediating activities just might be able help relieve menopause symptoms (including hair loss).
+Stress: Being overstressed can make mood swings, anxiety, and depression worse, but meditation, yoga, breathing exercises, and other stress-mediating activities just might be able to help relieve menopause symptoms (including hair loss).

 Exercise: Moving every day has myriad benefits that range from enhanced mood and physical strength to stabilizing weight and promoting the balance of many hormones (again, not estrogen or progesterone), including those involved in hair growth.